tiredpixel/z.2015-12-19.bank-account-statement-rb/README.md

 Bank Account Statement mitigates this problem by providing input parsers and output generators, with a simple executable.
-Unlike various other similar programs, I **am** prepared to accept tested pull-requests for other banks and output formats.
-(Please remember to sanitise test fixtures!)
+Unlike various other similar programs, I **am** prepared to accept pull-requests for other banks and output formats.
+(Please remember to sanitise any test fixtures!
+Tests for new input formats are not necessarily expected, however, because I'm concerned about copyright.)

 More sleep lost by [tiredpixel](https://www.tiredpixel.com/).